 Unsubscribe rate

-What to ignore in month one: Open rate, click-through rate, and list growth.
+Ignore in month one: Open rate, click-through rate, and list growth.
 In the first 30 days, one question matters.
 Did the sequence recover revenue without burning the list?

 A Shopify apparel store at $180k/year tracked only recovery rate and unsubscribes during their first 60 days.
 Recovery rate came in at 9.4%.
 Unsubscribes averaged 0.3% per send.
+On day 61, they launched a welcome series.
+They had real data to confirm the technical setup was sound before adding complexity.

 Realistic timeline: A store at $30k/month with a 70% cart abandonment rate reaches 50 cart triggers in two to three weeks.
 For a $10k/month store, that’s closer to six weeks.
-Don’t make changes before hitting 50 triggers.
+Do not make changes before hitting 50 triggers.
+The sample size is too small.
+Optimize after 50, again after 200.